-Online giving (page 18)
+Online giving (page 15)

 Giving through Facebook or via email is more popular than ever.
-Our fundraising platform allows you to set a fundraising goal, track your progress and send out email appeal letters to your online network with the click of a button.
+Our web platform, Share.Habitat, allows you to set a fundraising goal, track your progress and send out email appeal letters to your online network with the click of a button.